 If a person is unhappy with a decision of the Colorado Supreme Court, the only option is to appeal to the U.S. Supreme Court, which will only review issues involving a federal statute or the U.S. Constitution (it will not review the Colorado Supreme Court's ruling on Colorado state law or the Colorado Constitution).
 The U.S. Supreme Court accepts less than 1% of cases that seek its review.
 The cases the Supreme Court agrees to review tend to involve important federal issues.
-A ruling by the U.S. Supreme Court on a federal constitutional issue is the law of the entire United States.
-Although a state court can provide more protection under its own state constitution, it cannot provide less protection than that afforded by the federal constitution as interpreted by the U.S. Supreme Court.
+A ruling by the U.S. Supreme Court can provide more protection under its own state constitution, it cannot provide less protection than that afforded by the federal constitution as interpreted by the U.S. Supreme Court.

+COURTS IN THE COMMUNITY

 Title of Court Case:

 What kind of case is mentioned (domestic relations, criminal, civil)?

-Give a one-sentence summary of the facts of the case
+Give a one-sentence summary of the facts of the case.

-NAVIs in the control of the control

 Which court is hearing or heard this case (county, district, appellate)?

 What are the arguments of the appellant?

 What are the main arguments of the appellee?

 How you would decide this case?

-Trow you would decide this ease.

-Worksheet: Courts in the Community Activity

-Court of Appeals Case: People v.
+COURTS IN THE COMMUNITY Court of Appeals Case: People v.
 Kolacny